tensorflow/tfjs-models/body-pix/README.md

 const imageElement = documet.getElementById('person');

 const net = await bodyPix.load();
-const personSegmentation = await net.estimatePersonSegmentation(imageElement);
+const personSegmentation = await net.estimateSinglePersonSegmentation(imageElement);

-// by setting maskBackground to false, the maskImage that is generated will be opaque where there is a person and transparent where there is a background. const maskBackground = false;
+// by setting foregroundColor to {r: 0, g: 0, b: 0, a: 0} and backgroundColor to {r: 0, g: 0, b: 0, a: 255}, the maskImage that is generated will be transparent where there is a person and opaque where there is a background. const foregroundColor = {r: 0, g: 0, b: 0, a: 0};
+const backgroundColor = {r: 0, g: 0, b: 0, a: 255};
-const maskImage = bodyPix.toMaskImageData(personSegmentation, maskBackground);
+const maskImage = bodyPix.toMaskImageData(
+  personSegmentation, foregroundColor, backgroundColor);
 ```

 ![MaskImageData](./images/toMaskImageData.jpg)

-*With the output from `estimatePersonSegmentation` on the first image above, `toMaskImageData` will produce an [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) that either looks like the second image above if `maskBackground` is set to true (by default), or the third image if `maskBackground` is set to false.
+*With the output from `estimateSinglePersonSegmentation` on the first image above, `toMaskImageData` will produce an [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) that either looks like the second image above if setting `foregroundColor` to {r: 0, g: 0, b: 0, a: 0} and `backgroundColor` to {r: 0, g: 0, b: 0, a: 255} (by default), or the third image if if setting `foregroundColor` to {r: 0, g: 0, b: 0, a: 255} and `backgroundColor` to {r: 0, g: 0, b: 0, a: 0}.
 This can be used to mask either the person or the background using the method `drawMask`.*

 #### `toColoredPartImageData`

-Given the output from estimating part segmentation, and an array of colors indexed by part id, generates an image with the corresponding color for each part at each pixel, and white pixels where there is no part.
+Given the output from estimating single-person part segmentation, and an array of colors indexed by part id, generates an image with the corresponding color for each part at each pixel, and white pixels where there is no part.

 ##### Inputs

-* **partSegmentation** The output from estimatePartSegmentation.
+* **partSegmentation** The output from estimateSinglePersonPartSegmentation.

 * **partColors** A multi-dimensional array of rgb colors indexed by part id.
 Must have 24 colors, one for every part.
 For some sample `partColors` check out [the ones used in the demo.](./demos/part_color_scales.js)

 ##### Returns

-An [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) with the same width and height of the partSegmentation, with the corresponding color for each part at each pixel, and black pixels where there is no part.
+An [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) with the same width and height of the estimated person part segmentation, with the corresponding color for each part at each pixel, and black pixels where there is no part.

 ##### Example usage